danludwig/eventsourced.net/README.md

     dnu restore

 Note that restoring packages may take a couple of minutes when run for the first time.

+##### Launch the app

+Run the following in commmand prompt or powershell from the `src/EventSourced.Net.Web` project directory to start the app in a web server:

+    cd src/EventSourced.Net.Web
+    dnx web

+- Be patient.
+There is a lot that happens during the first app run.
+It will start up much faster next time.
+- When prompted about allowing `Network Command Shell` to make changes to your PC, click `Yes`.
+- When prompted by the Windows Firewall about allowing dnx.exe to communicate on private networks, click `Allow access`.
+- Finally, navigate to [http://localhost:5000](http://localhost:5000) in your favorite web browser.

 ### On MacOS